 The TomTom Rider 550 has a smaller screen than the XT, measuring a respectable 4.3 inches which puts it on a par with the Zumo 396.
 Its glove-friendly dual-orientation touchscreen display has adjustable sensitivity levels to suit your kit and preferences.

-Droop-proof, thanks to its weather-proof IPX7 rating, it’s suitable for use in the wet.
+The Rider 550 is drop-proof, and thanks to its weather-proof IPX7 rating, it’s suitable for use in the wet.
 What’s more, its screen sensitivity remains constant even during a sudden downpour.

 Boasting both Bluetooth and WiFi connectivity, like the Garmin Zumo XT and 396 you won’t need a computer to update this TomTom model.
 Connect it to your phone for handsfree calling with Siri and Google now, as well as live traffic updates and speed camera notifications.